jur/smp86xxsdk/README.md

 The sound is sometimes not working.
 To ensure that will work you should play a mp4 file in the DMA-2500 using the offical software before running the test.

+There is also an example for playing mp4 directly via http:
+* cd smp86xxsdk
+* make TESTPRG=playmp4 USELOCALLIBS=no YOUTUBEID=HXOaeE6IMWA run
+* cd ..

 # Licence
 The library and the header files are GNU LGPL.
+The samples/playmp4 is GPL.
-The sample code is BSD.
+Other sample code is BSD.